How to save money on dubai trip How to save money on dubai trip

 Key things to watch:

-- Always pay in AED (local currency), never accept “dynamic currency conversion” at POS terminals, it costs you more
+• Always pay in AED (local currency), never accept “dynamic currency conversion” at POS terminals, as it costs you more

 17. Stay in the Right Neighbourhood